Since 1979 more than 100,000 animals have been treated by Wildlife Rescue.

 Wildlife Rescue is able to offer a variety of volunteer opportunities and experiences to match a range of talents and interests.
 Some Wildlife Rescue volunteers work in animal care to support staff in the direct care of the animals.
 Others assist with transportation, community events, or help out in the office, habitat garden and around our site at Burnaby Lake.
 Wildlife Rescue volunteers also donate professional skills in a range of areas such as design, marketing, grant writing and event management.

-Most of Wildlife Rescue’s volunteer opportunities are for people 16 years of age or older; however, some volunteer positions accommodate youth 13+.
+Wildlife Rescue’s volunteer opportunities are for people 16 years of age or older.

 All Wildlife Rescue volunteers are required to submit a copy of a current (within five years) Criminal Record Check (CRC) prior to commencing with their volunteer placement.